 One or more of the clinic physicians will be designated as primary preceptor(s)/site coordinator(s), but it is not expected that they will be the only preceptor(s) teaching the student.
 Involve willing and available community physicians in the teaching process.
 Clarify with them the goals and objectives of the WRITE Program prior to their working with the student.

-The primary preceptor(s) will be responsible for the following (a summary to be found at the Department Requirements Preceptor Checklist:
+The primary preceptor(s) will be responsible for the following:

 - Discussing both the student’s and the preceptor’s/site’s expectations of the experience and orienting the student to the site

 - Providing the student with a comprehensive orientation to the clinical practices and hospital(s) in the medical community

 - Introducing the student to staff and health professionals with whom they will be in contact (i.e., reception, security, attendings, etc.)